Twin Cities Metro at a Glance

 Dakota County

-The Dakota County Sheriff's Office has only 3 tactical channels encrypted.
-Some routine operations may still be accessible.
-This represents one of the better options for scanner monitoring in the metro.
+The Dakota County Sheriff encrypts only 3 tactical channels.
+Some routine operations remain accessible, making it one of the few monitoring options still viable in the metro.

-While Minneapolis Fire has encrypted operations, not all fire and EMS agencies in the metro have followed suit.
-Some suburban fire departments may remain accessible.
+Minneapolis Fire has encrypted operations, but not all suburban fire and EMS agencies have followed.
+Check RadioReference for specific departments before assuming they are locked.

-Metro Transit, airport operations, and utility communications may use different encryption policies than law enforcement.
-Some of these remain accessible.
+Metro Transit, airport operations, and utility communications often follow different encryption policies than law enforcement.
+Some of these channels remain accessible.

 Outstate Minnesota